junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 sudo apt-get install -y nodejs
 ```

-We will be using [griddb node-api](https://github.com/griddb/node-api) to connect our application with GridDB but before that wes should install the [griddb c client](https://github.com/griddb/c_client).
+We will be using [griddb node-api](https://github.com/griddb/node-api) to connect our application with GridDB, but before that, we should install the [griddb c client](https://github.com/griddb/c_client).
 The GridDB C Client provides a C interface for GridDB.

 ```zsh
 wget https://github.com/griddb/c_client/releases/download/v5.0.0/griddb-c-client_5.0.0_amd64.deb